Lamer87/Space_Engineers_DLC_unlocker/README.md

   - 3a- (Mega.nz zip) unzip all files and "Backup" folder from the zip archive to the game "Bin64" folder
   - 3b- (GitHub zip) unzip all files and "Backup" folder from **INSIDE** `zip\...main\` to the "Bin64" folder
     IMPORTANT: the "Backup" folder is also NECESSARY for operation!
-  - 4a - For Windows: run `CreamAPI_Tool.cmd` and press "**C**"(x2) to install CreamAPI
+  - 4a- For Windows: run `CreamAPI_Tool.cmd` and press "**C**"(x2) to install CreamAPI
-  - 4b - For Linux/OSX: run `CreamAPI_Linux` and press "**C**"(x2) to install CreamAPI
+  - 4b- For Linux/OSX: run `CreamAPI_Linux` and press "**C**"(x2) to install CreamAPI
-    Note1: it automatically makes necessary backup, you can find it after install in "..\Bin64\Backup\Original\"
-    Note2: If the game is on "C:" drive you may need to run it using mouse right button, run as admin
-    Note3: If you already own some DLC please SEE the related section below before playing
-    Note4: If there is any problem please check the "Troubleshooting" section below
   - 5 - You can play.

+  Notes:
+    - Necessary backups automatically done, you can find it (after install) in "..\Bin64\Backup\Original\"
+    - If the game is on "C:" drive you may need to run it using mouse right button, run as admin
+    - If you **already own some DLC** please SEE the related section below before playing
+    - If there is any problem please check the **"Troubleshooting"** section below

 [<img src="https://i.ibb.co/h7hwpbn/Empty-png.png" width="1"/>](https://github.com/Lamer87/Space_Engineers_DLC_unlocker#space-engineers-dlc-unlocker)
 ---
 - 🗑️ ***Uninstall:***
   - For Windows: run `CreamAPI_Tool.cmd` and press "**R**"(x2) to delete all CreamAPI files.
   - For Linux/OSX: run `CreamAPI_Linux` and press "**R**"(x2) to delete all CreamAPI files.

+    Note:
-    Note: Don't worry if the game has been updated in the meantime, it checks first ;)
+    Don't worry if the game has been updated in the meantime,
+    tool will first check, then restore the backup if necessary. ;)

 [<img src="https://i.ibb.co/h7hwpbn/Empty-png.png" width="1"/>](https://github.com/Lamer87/Space_Engineers_DLC_unlocker#space-engineers-dlc-unlocker)